 Massage chairs are good for you because they can easily help you relax, relieve tight muscles, and improve circulation, says David Koivuranta, Doctor of Chiropractic at Toronto Neck and Pain Clinic.
 Massage chairs also encourage reflex relaxation through the nervous system, which calms nerves and stress.

-“There’s no scientific evidence that a massage chair changes the duration of lower back pain symptoms or episodes,” says Brusovanik.
+“There’s no scientific evidence that a massage chair changes the duration of lower back pain symptoms or episodes,” says Dr. Brusovanik.
 “However, as a spine specialist and surgeon, I can confirm that a reclining massage chair may improve your back pain or sciatica.”

 According to the experts, massage chair benefits include: